710N: Plot

 Sally meets with Morgan Dawn-Cherry (Vanessa Bayer), a BanShe executive.
 She offers Sally a place in the writer's room in the series that replaced Joplin on the homepage, as she feels Sally could improve its critical reception.
 Sally considers this a downgrade but Lindsay (Jessy Hodges) convinces her to accept the job, as she will earn a good reputation with the executives.
-At the house, Fuches talks with the man, who notes that seems to improve on his life, revealing he knows about Anita's feelings towards him and tells him he's a good man, although he tells him he must follow any "sign of God".
-Fuches then sees a newspaper depicting Barry and Gene and steals the man's car.
+Fuches talks with the man who found him, who notes that Anita seems to improve his life, revealing he knows about Anita's feelings towards him and tells him he's a good man, although he tells him he must follow any "sign of God".
+Fuches then sees a newspaper depicting Barry and Gene, and steals the man's truck.
 He then calls Jim back, wanting to meet with him to discuss crucial evidence on Janice's murder.

-Traci's gang break into Barry's house, finding some evidence of his whereabouts.
+Traci's gang break into Barry's house, finding evidence of his whereabouts.
 They intercept him while he is driving to the dinner, exposing their intentions in front of him.
-Barry flees, hitting a biker but crashing his car.
-He then steals the motorbike but is recognized by the bikers.
-He then drives through the Interstate 710N and a chase ensues, with Barry managing to leave the freeway while the bikers crash into cars.
-Barry's bike runs out of gas just as Traci is nearby, forcing him to hide in a used car dealership.
-Traci arrives on top of the dealership and starts firing, until she is killed by the owner with a shotgun.
-As the police sirens are heard, Barry leaves the dealership.
+Barry flees, hitting a biker but crashing his car in the process.
+He then steals the motorbike but is spotted by the bikers.
+He then drives onto Interstate 710N and a chase ensues, with Barry managing to leave the freeway while one of the bikers crashes into a car.
+Barry's bike runs out of gas just as Traci closes in, forcing him to hide in a used car dealership.
+Traci rides to the roof of the dealership and starts firing, until she is killed by the owner with a shotgun.
+As police sirens are heard, Barry leaves the dealership amidst the confusion.

 Barry makes it to Sharon's house, and eats a beignet.
-He investigates the events and finds that the bikers were connected to Taylor.
+He investigates the events on his phone and finds that the bikers were connected to Taylor.
 He also finds Fuches' fake contact card on the table, before seeing Sharon coldly staring at him.
 He soon falls unconscious shortly after realizing Sharon poisoned the beignet.